byu-oit/terraform-aws-lambda-api/README.md

 ```

 ## CodeDeploy Blue-Green Deployment
-##### TODO fix this section (copy pasta from standard fargate)

-This module creates a blue-green deployment process with CodeDeploy.
-If a `codedeploy_test_listener_port` is provided
-this module will create an ALB listener that will allow public traffic from that port to the running lambda.
+If `use_codedeploy = true` is specified, this module creates a blue-green deployment process with CodeDeploy.
+If a `codedeploy_test_listener_port` is provided this module will create an ALB listener that will allow public traffic from that port to the running lambda.

 When a CodeDeploy deployment is initiated (either via a pipeline or manually) CodeDeploy will:
-1. call lambda function defined for `BeforeInstall` hook
-2. attempt to create a new set of tasks (called the replacement set) with the new task definition etc. in the unused ALB Target Group
-3. call lambda function defined for `AfterInstall` hook
-4. associate the test listener (if defined) to the new target group
-5. call lambda function defined for `AfterAllowTestTraffic` hook
-6. call lambda function defined for `BeforeAllowTraffic` hook
+1. call lambda function defined for `BeforeAllowTraffic` hook
-7. associate the production listener to the new target group
+2. associate the "live" alias "TargetVersion"
-8. call lambda function defined for `AfterAllowTraffic` hook
+3. call lambda function defined for `AfterAllowTraffic` hook
-9. wait for the `codedeploy_termination_wait_time` in minutes before destroying the original task set (this is useful if you need to manually rollback)

-At any step (except step #1) the deployment can rollback (either manually or by the lambda functions in the lifecycle hooks or if there was an error trying to actually deploy)
+At any step the deployment can rollback (either manually or by the lambda functions in the lifecycle hooks or if there was an error trying to actually deploy)

+If manual rollback is needed after the deployment has completed, that can be done in the Lambda Console:
+1. Select your Lambda Function.
+2. Select a function alias (aka.
+"Qualifier")
+3. Click the "Edit alias" button
+4. Select the version you want to roll back to
+5. Click "Save"

 ##### TODO add diagrams to explain the blue-green deployment process